FOX MEADOW SCHOOL

 Details can be found on the District web site.

 Recess for grades K-2 is held in 20-minute modules planned by grade level Monday through Friday.
 Grade 3-5 will have recess as needed depending on the special schedule.
 The plan has been devised to fit appropriately in the school day to allow grade-level students to meet together.
-The grade teachers supervise the recess times on a planned schedule.
+The grade level teachers supervise the recess times on a planned schedule.

 In the case of inclement weather, extreme cold, or unsatisfactory playground conditions, i.e., very large puddles, newly fallen snow not yet plowed, etc., the office will cancel or shorten recess for all grades.
 Please be sure that your child is dressed appropriately for outdoor activity or they will not be allowed outdoors (Temperatures below 20 F (“Realfeel”) and/or sustained winds above 35 mph will always trigger indoor recess).